CSRavasio/oflibpytorch/docs/index.rst

 **Oflibpytorch:** a handy python **o**\ ptical **f**\ low **lib**\ rary, based on **PyTorch** tensors, that enables the manipulation and combination of flow fields while keeping track of valid areas (see "Usage").
 It is mostly code written from scratch, but also contains useful wrappers for specific functions from libraries such as PyTorch's ``grid_sample``, to integrate them with the custom flow field class introduced by oflibpytorch.
+Importantly, the **main methods are differentiable** with respect to their flow field tensor inputs, allowing for a seamless integration with machine learning algorithms.

 If you use this code, please acknowledge us with the following citation:

 .. code-block:: text